chicagopython/chipy.org/README.md

     make up

 After running `make up`, you need to migrate the database.
 This will create the tables and database objects needed to run the site.

+Note: After running `make migrate` the first time, an error message may appear.
+If the error message looks like `psycopg2.ProgrammingError: relation "django_site" does not exist`, you can ignore it.
+Run `make migrate` a second time.
+This error message should now be gone.

+If after running `make migrate` the first time you get a different error message than the one above, run `make migrate` again.
+If the error message still appears, you should troubleshoot it.

     make migrate